tsmd101/Cyber-Security/README.md

 Time spent: 8 hours spent in total

-Objective: Search, Retrive, process, recreate, and document 3 vulnerability on this version of WordPress
+Objective: Search, Retrieve, Process, Recreate, and document 3 vulnerability on this version of WordPress

 Version of WordPress Tested: 4.2